MalevichAI/malevich/docs/index.rst

 ==================

 We are continually expanding our list of available apps.
 If you find something missing that you need, we provide all the tools to create your own apps and optionally share them with the community.
+See :doc:`Apps/Building` for more details.

 .. toctree::
+   :hidden:
    :maxdepth: 3
    :caption: Contents:

    Getting Started <self>
+   Data/index
    Apps/index
    Flows/index
    API/index